In this article you will learn:

 With a staggering 95 million posts shared every single day on Instagram, it’s no wonder small businesses want a piece of the action.
 Though getting started on the social platform can be pretty overwhelming.

 Rather than spending days or even weeks trawling the internet trying to figure out what’s what, we’ve put everything you need to know about Instagram marketing for small businesses in one easy-to-understand guide.
-You can also download our interactive checklist which lists all the steps below in a simple five page PDF.

 What is Instagram and is it right for my business?